 MIT D-Lab works with people around the world to develop and advance collaborative approaches and practical solutions to global poverty challenges.
 The program’s mission is pursued through interdisciplinary MIT courses, research in collaboration with global partners, technology development, and community initiatives—all of which emphasize experiential learning, real-world projects, community-led development, scalability, and impact assessment.

-Courses.
+Academics.
 D-Lab challenges and inspires talented students to use their math, science, engineering, social science, and business skills to tackle global poverty issues.
-D-Lab offers more than 20 courses that introduce students to D-Lab's approach to co-design, design for scale, collaborative design, supply chain management, and business venture development as well as sector-specific courses on energy, mobility, water and sanitation, prosthetics, education, schools, architecture, and more.
+D-Lab offers more than 20 subjects that introduce students to D-Lab's approach to co-design, design for scale, collaborative design, supply chain management, and business venture development as well as sector-specific courses on energy, mobility, water and sanitation, prosthetics, education, school architecture, and more.
 Many courses provide an option for fieldwork.